title

 02/20/12

-A podcast with Steven Brint on improving undergraduate education in research universities will be posted on the Learning Matters website this week.
+A podcast with Steven Brint on improving undergraduate education in research universities was posted on the Learning Matters website this week.
 Learning Matters is an educational media organization led by John Merrow, one of the leading educational journalists in the country and chief educational reporter for the PBS New Hour with Jim Lehrer.
-In the podcast Brint discusses the evaluation of teaching in research universities, ways to integrate teaching and research, the need for more challenging instruction as well as greater participation in classrooms, and ways to increase student participation in large lecture classes.
+In the podcast Brint discussed the evaluation of teaching in research universities, ways to integrate teaching and research, the need for more challenging instruction as well as greater participation in classrooms, and ways to increase student participation in large lecture classes.
 The Learning Matters website is: www.learningmatters.tv.
 To listen to the podcast, click on higher education podcasts.

 12/1/11